chipsalliance/chisel/docs/src/cookbooks/naming.md

 ```

-All default Chisel modules, like `Queue` and `Pipe`, already have their `desiredName` overrided in this manner, which solves the infamous `Queue` stability problem.
+All Chisel built-in library modules, like `Queue` and `Pipe`, already have their `desiredName` overridden in this manner.
+Assuming that users of these also override the `typeName` of their Data type parameters in a distinct fashion, this will solve the `Queue` stability problem.

 ### I have already overriden `desiredName` to use a `typeName` but my module names are still conflicting!